 Glycerine acts as a humectant by attracting moisture from the air and also by drawing water from the deeper layers of the skin to visibly plump and hydrate its uppermost layers.
 However, these benefits may be lost through TEWL if the formulation does not contain emollient and/or occlusive ingredients that can help form a film on the stratum corneum.
-It is important to use glycerine in an appropriate level for your formulation and product type as it can create a tacky skin feel at high percentages.
+It is important to use glycerine at an appropriate level for your formulation and product type, as it can create a tacky skin feel at high percentages.

 Combinations of glycerine with other skincare ingredients